shubhangis91/P565F19P12/README.md

-# P565F19P12
-Software Engineering Project - Job Portal
+# Software Engineering Project - Job Portal
+A job portal website.

+# Team Details
+Haozhang Yuan
+Rishabh Gajra
+Shubhangi Shrivastava

+## NOTE
+Do not make any changes to the *master* branch